meshery/meshery/docs/pages/concepts/logical/credentials.md

 language: en
 list: include
 ---
 Meshery uses one or more Credentials when authenticating to a managed or unmanaged Connection.
+Credentials are based on the Meshery's [Credential Schema](https://github.com/meshery/schemas/blob/master/openapi/schemas/credentials.yml) with defined attributes.

 [![States for Unmanaged Connections]({{ site.baseurl }}/assets/img/meshsync/states-for-unmanaged-connections.svg
 )]({{ site.baseurl }}/assets/img/meshsync/states-for-unmanaged-connections.svg)